dataliterate/data-populator/README.md

 ### Reveal Presets
 will point you into the plugin's location for its Presets.
 Presets are simply JSON files and folders with image assets that live inside the plugin bundle.
 In there, you can use any desired folder structure.

-To find the "Preset" folder inside the plugin bundle, right click _Sketch Data Populator.sketchplugin_ and select _Show Package Contents_.
+To find the "Preset" folder inside the plugin bundle, right click _Data Populator.sketchplugin_ and select _Show Package Contents_.

 ## Data & Layout Options for 'Populate with…' commands